mauriciovigolo/file-matcher/README.md

     ]
 }
 ```
-This will give support for promises and collections features, without any external libraries.
+This will give support for promises and collections features without the need of an external library.
 This configuration is mandatory for Typescript projects.

 ### Versions